Remetské Hámre

 Remetské Hámre (Remetevasgyár) is a village and municipality in the Sobrance District in the Košice Region of east Slovakia.

 History

-In historical records the village was first mentioned in 1828 making it the newest village in Sobrance district.
+In historical records, the village was first mentioned in 1828 making it the newest village in the Sobrance district.

 Geography

-The village lies at an altitude of 286 metres and covers an area of 24.586 km².
+The village lies at an altitude of 286 metres and covers an area of 24.586 km2.

 It has a population of about 665 people.